josh-berry/tab-stash/README.md

 Tab Stash is a no-fuss way to save, restore and organize batches of tabs as bookmarks.
-With one click on the Tab Stash icon, you can sweep your browser window clear of tabs, and save them all into the "Tab Stash" sidebar, organized conveniently into groups.
-Then, when it's time to go back to that research project, just pop open the sidebar and restore the whole group, or restore only that one tab you were interested in.
+With one click on the Tab Stash icon, you can sweep your browser window clear of tabs, and save them all into the "Tab Stash" sidebar or tab, organized conveniently into groups.
+Then, when it's time to go back to that research project, just pop open your stash and restore the whole group, or restore only that one tab you were interested in.

 Because Tab Stash stores your tabs as bookmarks, they will even sync to your other computers or mobile devices (using Firefox Sync, if configured).
 You